DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/DataGenerationIssues/Numerical Instabilities.md

 Yeah, currently working on numerical instability checker and haven't found a quick, algorithmic way to check except by visual inspection.
 _______

+# question to Tobias about detecting Numerical Instabilities

+Tobias:
+> 1st Question: Do you think a convergence check like this is sufficient for ensuring you do not have any Numerical Instabilities?
+My understanding is that these can be caused by lack of resolution.

+Numerical instabilities would usually show up as rather violent instabilities (e.g., extremely large growth rate) or curious mode structures (grid-scale oscillations).
+Excluding the former is easy, the latter should still be visible by growth rate / frequency changes with resolution.

+> 2nd Question: When increasing the resolution is it necessary to compute from scratch? or is it possible to somehow use the previous low-res run and "fill in the gaps" to increase the resolution.

+That depends on the code capabilities.
+GENE is able to read+interpolate its own checkpoints but does not support changes of grid sizes (lx,lv,lw, etc).
+In other words, resolution checks are supported but not grid convergence checks.